 Tools, brushes, and Thermo Pads are a vital part of ski waxing.
 Tools such as plastic scrapers, groove scrapers, metal scrapers, and structurites must be kept clean and sharp.
 Scraping with a dull scraper is not only less effective but leads to a poor base finish.
 A sharp scraper doesn't need as much pressure put on it and will also continue to remove unwanted base hairs.
 Brushes remove wax from the base structure.
-If they are dirty the skis will pick up this dirt.
+If they are dirty the skis can pick up this dirt.
 Brushes also need to be designated for specific wax groups as the wax is retained by the bristles and then returned to the ski in later uses.
-A serious racer should have a horsehair brush for extreme cold, two Nylon Polishing brushes (one for finishing the Red and Yellow waxes and another dedicated to finishing JetStream), a copper brush (the most commonly used brush).
-If this is not done, when a waxer brushes out JetStream with a brush that had earlier been used to brush out a System 3 Yellow, the paraffin would be smeared over the JetStream making it less effective.
-This holds true for Roto Brushes as well.
+A serious racer should have a horsehair brush for extreme cold, two Nylon Polishing brushes (one for finishing the Red and Yellow hot waxes and another dedicated to finishing JetStream), and a copper brush (the most commonly used brush).
 Brushes should be marked clearly for their purpose so no compromise is made.
 Thermo Pads are used to polish JetStream (or HelX).
 It is important to point out that a Horsehair brush is especially good for cold temperatures not because of the issue of static build up, but because the bristles are so fine.
 The Horsehair bristles are something like 1/4 as wide as a regular Nylon brush bristle, such that they go deeper into the ski.
 The Nylon Polishing brush also has bristles that are very fine, but are not as stiff as the horsehair brush.
 This makes it perfect for finishing all waxes especially JetStream.
 In cold temperatures, it is especially important to remove all of the wax from the surface of the ski.
 Because of this, it is recommended to do most of the brushing with a Copper brush followed by Horsehair.
 It is a good tactic to bring the Horsehair to the start and brush the skis out again as the bases will be cold and more wax will be pushed out onto the surface of the skis.
 You want that wax removed so it does not drag on the cold sharp snow.
 In wet dirty snow, it is very important that the Dibloc wax be removed completely from the surface of the ski before the JetStream is applied.
 This will make the JetStream more effective and keep the skis more hydrophobic and dirt resistant.
 The copper brush should also be used after skiing and before waxing to remove dirt and to "open" the ski base.
 It is true that in past years, we have done just fine without a polishing brush.
 However, the polishing brush is outstanding when finishing fluorinated waxes (HF/LF) and is highly recommended for finishing fluorocarbons such as JetStream.